Michael Rimington: Boer War

 As tensions increased in South Africa through 1899, Rimington was sent out in July on special service.
 He had only just arrived when the Second Boer War was declared in October, and was appointed to raise a force of irregular mounted scouts, known as Rimington's Guides, but more commonly nicknamed "Rimington's Tigers" for their habit of wearing wildcat fur bands on their hats.

 He led the Guides as part of Lord Methuen's force, sent to relieve the siege of Kimberley, fighting at the battles of Belmont (23 November 1899), Enslin, Modder River (28 November 1899), and Magersfontein (11 December 1899).
 Under Sir John French he commanded them at the battles of Paardeberg (February 1900) and Poplar Grove (7 March 1900), as part of the march to Pretoria, and then at the battle of Diamond Hill in June 1900.
 The focus of the operations in the Orange Free State then shifted to irregular guerrilla warfare, and Rimington's troopers saw heavy service here until the end of the year.
 Rimington left the Guides in January 1901.
 The force was reorganised as Damant's Horse under Major Frederic Damant, Rimington's second-in-command, though they were often known by his name through the remainder of the war.

 Rimington returned to the 6th Dragoons, following a promotion to lieutenant-colonel on 29 September 1900, to take command of the regiment, and fought with them through the remainder of the war.
-For his services in South Africa, he was mentioned in despatches five times (including by Lord Roberts on 31 March 1900, and by Lord Kichener on 23 June 1902), appointed a Companion of the Order of the Bath (CB) in the April 1901 South African honours list (the award was dated to 29 November 1900), and received the Queen's South Africa Medal and King's South Africa Medal with ten clasps.
+For his services in South Africa, he was mentioned in despatches five times (including by Lord Roberts on 31 March 1900, and by Lord Kitchener on 23 June 1902), appointed a Companion of the Order of the Bath (CB) in the April 1901 South African honours list (the award was dated to 29 November 1900), and received the Queen's South Africa Medal and King's South Africa Medal with ten clasps.
 This last was the highest number of bars normally awarded for these campaign medals.
 He also received a brevet promotion to colonel in the South Africa honours list published on 26 June 1902.
 The war ended with the Peace of Vereeniging in early June 1902, and Rimington returned home in the SS Tagus, arriving at Southampton in July.
 In his last despatch as Commander-in-Chief in South Africa, dated 23 June 1902, Lord Kitchener described him the following way:

 He received the actual decoration of CB after his return home, from King Edward VII at Buckingham Palace on 24 October 1902.